 Agriculture in India depends on a variety of factors.
 Arable land area in India is about 168 million hectares.
 Agriculture in India has an advantage of about 52 percent of cultivable land and variety in Indian climate.
 India enjoys sunshine round the year.
 It is regarded as the world's best country to grow crops throughout the year.
 Due to urbanization and rapid population growth in the metropolitan cities of India, there is an increased demand for food supply.
 A well-developed agricultural research system, a significant area of almost 60 million hectares under irrigation and increased production of major crops has enabled Indian agriculture to become a globally competitive participant.

 Output of Agriculture in India

 Output of agriculture in India relates to crops.
-India is a large country with unevenly distributed rainfall, varied soils and marked seasons - mildly cool winters and hot summers in north India.
-Such regional contrasts favour diversity in crop production.
-In areas of perennial supply of water, two or even more crops are raised a year.
-However, in India crop yield per hectare are among the poorest in the world.
+India is a large country with uneven rainfall distribution, varied soils and marked seasons (like mildly cool winters and hot summers in north India).
+Regional contrasts favor diversity in crop production.
+In areas of perennial supply of water, two or more crops are raised in a year.
+However, crop yield per hectare in India is the poorest in the world.
 India produces large quantities of rice, tea, jute, cotton, wheat and sugarcane despite low per hectare yields.
 India leads the world in the production of jute and tea.
 Food grain crops are dominant everywhere in India.
 They cover as much as three fourth of the total cropped area in the country.
 Uncertain rainfall, floods and droughts sometimes ruin crops.
 Indian soils have been found to be deficient in important nutrients like nitrogen and phosphorus.
 Therefore, the usage of chemical fertilizers has become popular among the farmers, to make up for the deficiency.